svoimoy/geb/README.md

-# geb - The Hofstadter tool
+# geb - The data-centric, output-agnostic generation framework.

-__geb__ is the command-line tool for hofstadter data-centric design and code generation.
+__geb__ is the command-line tool for the hofstadter framework for data-centric design and _stuff_ generation.

 With it, you can:

 - Create designs and generate code